reactjs/react.dev/content/docs/static-type-checking.md

 Typically it is placed at the top of a file.
 Try adding it to some files in your project and run `yarn flow` or `npm run flow` to see if Flow already found any issues.

 There is also [an option](https://flow.org/en/docs/config/options/#toc-all-boolean) to force Flow to check *all* files regardless of the annotation.
-This can be too noisy for existing projects, but is reasonable for a new project if you want to fully type it with Flow.
+This can be too noisy for existing projects but is reasonable for a new project if you want to fully type it with Flow.

 Now you're all set!
 We recommend to check out the following resources to learn more about Flow: